rararach-l/my-portfolio-site/README.md

 ## Description
 This is a revision of my first portfolio project, built using HTML, CSS and Bootstrap 4.
+It can be viewed here: https://rararach-l.github.io/my-portfolio-site/

 ## Installation
 There are no installation requirements for this website.

 ## Usage
 The codebase HTML and CSS files are commented to provide information on the layout, with details on the sections and the css for ease of future editing.
-Variables have also been employed to allow for ease of colour changes.
+Variables have also been employed to allow for ease of stylistic changes.

 ![](/images/x)
 This website is best viewed on a desktop but will also work on smaller screens, with some adjustments to styling and design.
 This screenshot demonstrates how the website should display on a desktop.